 provide context to both users and search engines about the purpose of the content they enclose.

-Semantic markup is more than just a best practice—it's a powerful tool that can enhance your website in several ways.
-Here's why it matters:
+Semantic markup is more than just a best practice—it's a powerful tool that enhances your website in several ways.
+Here are some key reasons why semantic markup is important:

 Search engines like Google use semantic markup to understand the structure and context of your content.
-By using appropriate tags, you can help search engines index your site more accurately, potentially improving your rankings in search results.
+By using appropriate tags, you make it easier for search engines to crawl and index your site, which can lead to higher rankings in search results.
+For instance, using <article>

 As web standards evolve, semantic markup ensures your website remains compatible with new technologies and devices.
-It also makes your code easier to maintain and update over time.
+By adhering to best practices, you reduce the risk of your site becoming outdated or difficult to maintain.

-To get started with semantic markup, familiarize yourself with these commonly used HTML elements:
+To get started with semantic markup, it's important to familiarize yourself with some of the most commonly used semantic HTML elements.
+Here's a quick overview:

 <header>